Ed94/gencpp/Readme.md

 An attempt at simple staged metaprogramming for c/c++.

-The library API is a compositon of code element constructors.
+The library API is a composition of code element constructors.
 These build up a code AST to then serialize with a file builder.

 ### TOC